dcquinche/AzureInfrastructure/README.md

  4. [Terraform Resources](#terraform-resources)

 #### Content
-You can find all the project files in the project folder and some screenshots of the process and the results in the assets folder.

 In the project folder, you can find:
  - the policy.json file: which contains the policy rule to deny deployments that don't have tags.
  - the server.json file: which contains the builders, variables and provisioners to create the packer image.